Goat Simulator: Reception

 With the success of the game, Coffee Stain Studios has worked to license out Goat Simulator-themed properties with third-party vendors.
 It also enabled the studio to become a video game publisher for smaller studios in 2017.
+In 2024, Goat Simulator was one of the inaugural additions on the Walk of Game in Skövde, Sweden, dedicated to successful video games developed by studios in the city.

 Several games have followed in trying to capture the same goofy style of gameplay with unpredictable physics engines as Goat Simulator, including Bear Simulator and I Am Bread.
 Goat Simulator as well as 2013's Surgeon Simulator are often considered the first examples of "YouTube bait" games, purposely designed to appeal to an audience watching the game being played but lacking any redeeming gameplay values.